Alveolar ventilation refers to the volume of fresh air that reaches the alveoli and participates in gas exchange per minute.

 11. What is Boyle’s Law?

-A gas law that states that the volume and pressure of a gas have an inverse relationship
+Boyle’s Law states that the volume and pressure of a gas have an inverse relationship when temperature is constant.

 12. What is the pressure gradient at end-expiration?